Satchel Paige: Dominican Republic: 1937

-In the spring of 1937 the Crawfords were training in New Orleans, and Paige was approached by Dr. José Enrique Aybar, dean of the University of Santo Domingo, deputy of the Dominican Republic's national congress and director of Los Dragones, a baseball team operated by Rafael Trujillo, dictator of the Dominican Republic.
-Aybar hired Paige to act as an agent for Trujillo in recruiting other Negro league players to play for Los Dragones.
+In the spring of 1937 the Crawfords were training in New Orleans, and Paige was approached by Dr. José Enrique Aybar, dean of the University of Santo Domingo, deputy of the Dominican Republic's national congress and director of the Dragones, a baseball team operated by Rafael Trujillo, dictator of the Dominican Republic.
+Aybar hired Paige to act as an agent for Trujillo in recruiting other Negro league players to play for "Los Dragones."
 Aybar gave Paige $30,000 to hire as many players as he could.
 Paige recruited five of his Crawfords teammates—Cool Papa Bell, Leroy Matlock, Sam Bankhead, Harry Williams and Herman Andrews—as well as Josh Gibson, who had recently been traded to the Homestead Grays.
 Other Dominican teams were also recruiting Negro league players.
 Greenlee and his fellow owners banned Paige and the other jumpers from the organized Negro leagues, but failed to dissuade the players.

 In the Dominican Republic, the American players were shadowed by armed guards.
 Although the purpose of the guards was to protect the players, the players were fearful that Trujillo would unleash them in anger if his team lost the championship.
 The season ended with an eight-game series between the two top teams, Paige's Dragones of "Ciudad Trujillo" (as Trujillo had renamed the capital city of Santo Domingo) and the Águilas Cibaeñas of Santiago.
 The Dragones won the first four, with Paige contributing two of them.
 The Águilas came back to win the next two and still had a chance to win the championship if they won the final two games.
 In Paige's memoirs, he recalled finishing the game with two shutout innings to hold onto a 6–5 win while soldiers looked on "like a firing squad."
 In reality, however, Paige did not enter the game until there was one out in the ninth inning, with his team leading 8–3.
 He proceeded to give up three runs on three hits before he got the third out on a great throw by Bankhead.
 Paige had an excellent season overall, however, leading the league with an 8–2 record.

 Paige and the other players returning from the Dominican Republic faced a Negro league ban for jumping their teams.
 In response, they formed a barnstorming team called "Trujillo's All-Stars", which was later known as the "Satchel Paige All-Stars."
 Wilkinson evaded the ban by having promoter Ray Dean schedule games between the All-Stars and the House of David.
 In August, the All-Stars won the Denver Post tournament.
 In late September, Paige faced a team of Negro league all-stars at the Polo Grounds.
 Despite striking out eight and allowing only two runs, he lost when the opposing pitcher, Johnny "Schoolboy" Taylor, tossed a no-hitter.
 A week later a rematch was held at Yankee Stadium, and this time Paige beat Taylor handily.